 Youth Recognition Program

 Studies show that youth who are engaged in community service tend to do better in school, avoid risky behaviors, and maintain positive relationships with adults and peers.
-As part of the Summer of Heroes, Alaska Communications is working with Boys & Girls Clubs – Alaska to recognize six outstanding young heroes, plus one hero from the Employee Program, who are making a difference in their local communities.
+As part of the Summer of Heroes, Alaska Communications is working with Boys & Girls Clubs – Alaska to recognize five outstanding young heroes, plus one hero from the Employee Program, who are making a difference in their local communities.

-- Made a difference in school through education or sports
+- Making a difference in school through education or sports

-- Made a significant contribution to his or her community
+- Making a significant contribution to his or her community

-Alaska Communications and Boys & Girls Clubs – Alaska will select six outstanding local heroes – five from the general program and one from the employee program – based on their nomination forms and short answer responses.
+Alaska Communications and Boys & Girls Clubs – Alaska will select five outstanding local heroes, plus one hero from the Employee Program, based on their nomination forms and short answer responses.
 Selected heroes will receive a $1,500 scholarship and a trip to the 2016 recognition ceremony at the Alaska State Fair.

 Thank you to those who nominated a youth hero for the 2016 Summer of Heroes program.
 The nomination period is now closed.
 The selected heroes will be notified in early August.
 Join us at the Alaska State Fair on Aug.
 28 when we announce the 2016 Youth Hero honorees.

 Any youth who meets the program criteria can self-nominate or be nominated by someone they know.
 This could be a parent, guardian, sibling, teacher, coach, mentor, friend or anyone who has a relationship with the youth and believes they should be recognized as a local hero.